 Brisbane Open House is a free-of-charge event, providing residents and visitors with the rare opportunity to discover the hidden wealth of architecture, engineering and history in buildings and places around Brisbane city.
 Held annually, selected buildings are opened for the public with guided and self-guided tours to encourage them to explore, re-examine and engage with Brisbane's built environment.

-Each year around 100 of Brisbane's best buildings and spaces participate in the program.
-The 2016 building list is available here.
+This year over 90 of Brisbane's best buildings and spaces participate in the program.

 Yes, admission to all buildings is free.